kintohub/kintohub-docs/docs/features/operating/token-session.md

 ---
-title: Token and Session Management
+title: API Tokens and Sessions
 ---

 KintoHub provides the ability to create sessions for all apps right of the bat.
 We recommend all users to create a token for all users, and this will give you many features that we are going to show here